University Park, College of Health and Human Development (HM)

 Not all options are available at every campus.
 Contact the campus you are interested in attending to determine which options are offered.

-PROFESSOR JOHN O'NEILL, Director, School of Hospitality Management
+PROFESSOR Donna Quadri-Felitti, Director and Associate Professor, School of Hospitality Management

 This major helps provide preparation for management positions in hotels, restaurants, institutions, and other hospitality organizations.
 The program is designed to give the student a broad general education and a strong management and problem-solving orientation balanced with the requisite technical skills, all of them essential for career progression to upper-management positions in the hospitality professions.
 The program also helps prepare students for graduate study.